ybrid/player-sdk-swift/README.md

 player.close()
 ```

-MediaEndpoint.audioPlayer first detects the protocol to handle audio content and metadata and then returns the audio player.
-In future releases a matching type of player (or of media controls) will be passed to you asynchronously.
+MediaEndpoint.audioPlayer first detects the transmission protocol and encoding of the audio content and metadata and then returns the corresponding player.
+In future releases a matching type of player (incl. specific media controls) will be passed to you asynchronously.

 Possible playback states of the player are
 ```swift